RTEMS/rtems-docs/c-user/config/general.rst

 .. rubric:: NOTES:

-The value of this configuration option is placed before the entries of :ref:`BSP_INITIAL_EXTENSION` and after the entries of all other initial user extensions.
+The value of this configuration option is placed before the entries of :c:macro:`BSP_INITIAL_EXTENSION` and after the entries of all other initial user extensions.

 .. rubric:: CONSTRAINTS: